Stop Asking Me Questions

 Jane says, “That’s for last night.”

-Jane answers the question, “Why did you hit me?” before Jack can ask it.
+Jane answers, “Why did you hit me?” before Jack can ask it.
 She answers it for the readers, too, which is nice of her.

-Of course, this example is admittedly simple.
-Real stories are more nuanced and have competing and overlapping thoughts and conflicts.
-Nevertheless, you must keep this principle in mind.
+Of course, real stories are more nuanced and have competing and overlapping thoughts and conflicts.
+Nevertheless, keep this principle in mind.

 Do you want richness?